Find Affordable College Courses

 About 24% of the students majoring in stats at the school are women while 76% are male.

 The University of Texas at San Antonio did quite well in this year’s ranking of the most popular places for statistics students to get a bachelor’s degree.
 It came in at #6 on the list.
-UTSA is a fairly large public school located in the large city of San Antonio.
+UTSA is a very large public school located in the large city of San Antonio.

 Of the 14 students majoring in stats at UTSA, 50% are male and 50% are female.

 The University of Texas at Dallas did quite well in this year’s ranking of the most popular places for statistics students to get a bachelor’s degree.
 It came in at #7 on the list.
-Located in the city of Richardson, UT Dallas is a public college with a fairly large student population.
+Located in the medium-sized city of Richardson, UT Dallas is a public college with a very large student population.

 About 10% of the students majoring in stats at the school are women while 90% are male.